Kaan-YASSIBAS/Student-Score-Prediction-API/README.md

 ## Running Tests

-This project uses `pytest` for API tests.
+This project uses `pytest` for backend API tests.

-Run tests locally:
+From the `backend` directory, run:

 ```bash
 python -m pytest -v